Gautam-8/chat-lecture/readme.md

 - ✂️ Chunk and store transcript into vector DB (Chroma)
 - 🤖 Ask questions and get answers using local LLM
 - 🗂 View video and timestamped transcript side-by-side
-- ⏩ Jump to video segments from transcript

 ---